amjadalhakimi/C_plus_plus_projects_level_1/README.md

-# C-projects-level-1
+# Algorithms & Problem Solving Level 1
-These projects for C++ practice
+These projects are in c++